gorgexec/MvvmCore/README.md

 4. All MvvmCore methods like `model()`, `nav()` and `subscribeNotification()` become accessable with `onActivityCreated` Fragment lifecycle callback. `binding()` method can be used starting from `onBindingReady` lifecycle callback, that is invoked between`onActivityCreated` and `onStart` lifecycle callbacks in Fragments extended from `BindableFragmentCore`.

 ### ViewModel
-When implementing ViewModel `ViewModelCore` base class should be extended.
-MvvmCore uses Dagger2 to provide ViewModels instances, thus implementing ViewModel constructor should be annotated with `@Inject`:
+When implementing ViewModel, `ViewModelCore` base class should be extended.
+MvvmCore uses Dagger2 to provide ViewModels instances, thus ViewModel constructor should be annotated with `@Inject`:

 ```java
 public class MyViewModel extends ViewModelCore {